Is it legal to break a hot car window to rescue a pet in California?

 - Used no more force to enter the vehicle and remove the animal from the vehicle than is necessary under the circumstances.

-“If the above steps are taken reasonably and in good faith, good Samaritans are protected from criminal prosecution of liability for civil damages,” SDHS Humane Law Enforcement Captain Danee Cook told FOX5SanDiego.com in an email.
+“If the above steps are taken reasonably and in good faith, good Samaritans are protected from criminal prosecution of liability for civil damages,” Cook said.

 Once the animal is rescued from the vehicle, AB-797 states the person must: